vaibhavm99/Quadruped/README.md

 Rest all files are for controlling the Raspberry Pi.\
 The Raspberyy Pi and Laptop should be connected to each other.\
 The main_ssh.py file is to be run, this file accepts input such was 'w', 'a', 's', 'd', etc from the Laptop Keyboard and the Bot in the required direction.\

+# Hand Gesture
+Hand Gestures are detected by training a Tiny Yolo v3 Algorithm.
+This Detectes the palm and fist.
+Then the position of their mid point on frame image is used to find out where to move the Bot.